ArweaveTeam/arweave/NETWORK.md

-# The Archain Network
+# The Arweave Network

-This (draft!) document aims to provide a breif overview of the key design points of the Archain network.
+This (draft!) document aims to provide a breif overview of the key design points of the Arweave network.

 ## Summary

-Every node in the Archain network runs a HTTP server, which exposes an interface to a miner (which does not have to be active).
+Every node in the Arweave network runs a HTTP server, which exposes an interface to a miner (which does not have to be active).

-Inside a node, a gossip-based message passing network between Archain ADT app and mining nodes is employed.
+Inside a node, a gossip-based message passing network between Arweave ADT app and mining nodes is employed.

 ## HTTP Interface

-The Archain HTTP interface exposes the following endpoints:
+The Arweave HTTP interface exposes the following endpoints:

 ```
 	GET /block/hash/[hash_id]